patela23ATWIT/Employment-Treads-and-Salary-Analysis/README.md

 Preview of Data:
 ![Data](https://github.com/patela23ATWIT/Employment-Treads-and-Salary-Analysis/assets/90491468/c15a60a1-1a8d-4c48-82e7-2ef81d6b5b36)

-The only cleaning that had to be done to the "Salary_Data.csv" was the removal of all empty rows.
+The cleaning that had to be done to the "Salary_Data.csv" consisted of the removal of all empty rows.
+Along with the combining of "Master's" and "Master's Degree" in the dataset.
+Another thing that had to change was the years of experience for individuals who had 1.5 years converted to 1 and 0.5 years converted to 0.
 Otherwise, the dataset has not been changed or altered in any way.

 ## Methods